-The Share Option Scheme was conditionally adopted pursuant to the written resolutions of our Shareholder passed on 19 September 2018.
+The Share Option Scheme was conditionally adopted pursuant to the written resolutions of our Shareholders passed on [●].
 The purpose of the Share Option Scheme is to enable our Company to grant options to selected participants as incentives or rewards for their contribution to it.
-Our Directors consider the Share Option Scheme, with its broadened basis of participation, will enable our Group to reward our Directors, our employees and other selected participants for their contributions to our Group.
+Our Directors consider the Share Option Scheme, with its broadened basis of participation, will enable our Group to reward our employees, our Directors and other selected participants for their contributions to our Group.
 This will be in accordance with Chapter 17 of the Listing Rules and other relevant rules and regulations.
 For further details of the Share Option Scheme, see "Statutory and General Information - D. Share Option Scheme".